 For the entirety of the project between Prineville, Oregon, and Reno, Nevada, the proposed route crosses approximately 122 miles of federally owned or managed lands belonging to three National Forests, the U.S. Fish and Wildlife Service, and BLM.
-The Each federal agency would complete a separate National Environmental Policy Act (NEPA) review process for their own lands; there will not be a single federal lead agency for NEPA.BLM is the federal Lead Agency on the National Environmental Policy ActNEPA review process and USFS and USFWS are cooperating agencies.- Table 2.3-1 details federal land ownership and anticipated level of NEPA analysis for the project.
+Each federal agency would complete a separate National Environmental Policy Act (NEPA) review process for their own lands; there will not be a single federal lead agency for NEPA.
+Table 2.3-1 details federal land ownership and anticipated level of NEPA analysis for the project.